roshan-sama/nomad-dancers/README.md

 Allow travelling dancers to connect with resources to aid with a nomadic lifestyle

 How I think this app can help
-1) Travelling dancers
+- Travelling dancers will add anonymized information related to their travel plans.
+Other users on an app like Facebook can offer to help these dancers

 Other principles I think are necessary
-1) Privacy - users don't specify names, instead get a two word identified when adding a pin to the map
+1) Privacy - users don't specify names, instead get a two word identifier when adding a pin to the map (similar to the Docker engine's container names)
-2) Chain of trust
-A Facebook group is associated with this app
+2) Chain of trust - A Facebook group is associated with this app, and the network of mutual friends that dancers have is extensive.
+Its very likely that you both know someone that can vouch for you both.

 Other concerns
 1) Tragedy of the commons - can be alleviated by increasing communication between everyone using the app, and increasing trust between parties